yetamine/net.yetamine.osgi.launcher/README.md

 **Light and simple:**
 Large framework distributions provide many impressive features and services, but such a plethora of options might become a burden for small applications.
 Instead of trying to shrink a large framework distribution for hosting such an application, it might be easier to build a small distribution from ground up.
-YOFL can be used conveniently as the launcher.

 **Flexible layout:**
 YOFL takes a number of arguments to learn what to do and what to use.
-It supports sharing distribution parts scattered among various places on the filesystem.
+Having bundles scattered among various places on the filesystem is no problem.
-Building an application/framework distribution with specific layout should be then easy.
+Building an application/framework distribution with a specific layout should be then no problem either.

 **Bundle discovery:**
-YOFL can discover and configure multiple bundles from a filesystem.
+YOFL can discover and configure multiple bundles from a filesystem in a bulk way.
 Just tell where the bundles are located and optionally supply specific options, like the start levels of particular bundles that deviate from the default settings.
 YOFL deploys and configures them accordingly.